 Leads that are the perfect fit for ideal clients should be passed to sales very early, typically on their very first visit, even if they are not showing much interest yet.
 Why?
 The perfect fit ideal client/prospect has such high economic value to your company that it is worth investing a lot of outreach, phone calls, emails, and effort.

 In a perfect world, that ideal prospect is exhibiting a lot of interest, but you can certainly afford to pass them to sales even if they are not because you can invest time cultivating them.

-At the other extreme, delay passing along a prospect on the low end of the spectrum to sales.
-These prospects may be low fit because
+At the other extreme, delay in passing along a prospect on the low end of the spectrum to sales.
+These prospects may be a low fit because

 - They are marginal